Differences between URL formats for a Confluence Data Center pages

 • CJK Characters

-• if the final character of the page title is of any non-alphanumeric character
+• If the final character of the page title is any non-alphanumeric character.

-If either of these are true, Confluence will default to using the pageId URL format instead of trying to generate a pretty URL with the page title.
+If either of these is true, Confluence will default to using the pageId URL format instead of trying to generate a pretty URL with the page title.

 PageId Format

-To get PageID follow steps described in KB article: How to get Confluence page ID
+To get PageID follow the steps described in the article: How to get Confluence page ID

 There are a couple of feature requests you may wish to follow, relating to page URL formatting: